 What’s New in Production: Tiny Bubbles

-The concept of nanobubbles was not proposed until 1994, to explain the underpredicted attractive forces observed between hydrophobic surfaces in water.
-Their existence in a solution, or even if that were accepted, their ability to maintain their size and suspension in a solution, has been the subject of controversy and considerable experimentation.
+There are more lyrics, of course, but this is a sufficient sampling of Ho’s signature piece.
+However, and with all due respect to the iconic Hawaiian vocalist, he wasn’t singing about the tiniest of bubbles—bubbles that are too small to be seen in wine or in anything else—nanobubbles!
+But to be fair, he couldn’t have known about, or even imagined, nano-sized bubbles.
+The concept of nanobubbles was not proposed until 1994, to explain the underpredicted attractive forces observed between hydrophobic surfaces in water.1 Their existence in a solution, or even if that were accepted, their ability to maintain their size and suspension in a solution, has been the subject of controversy and considerable experimentation.